seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 / O loved sister,
 He speaks now of as brave a knight as e'er
 Did spur a noble steed.
 Wear the girlond
-With joy that you have won.—For the subdu'd,
+With joy that you have won.--For the subdu'd,
 Give them our present justice, since I know
 Their lives but pinch 'em.
 Let it here be done.
 The scene's not for our seeing, go we hence,
-Right joyful, with some sorrow.—Arm your prize,
+Right joyful, with some sorrow.--Arm your prize,
-I know you will not loose her.—Hippolyta,
+I know you will not loose her.--Hippolyta,
 I see one eye of yours conceives a tear,
 The which it will deliver. /